Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Top

-In stark contrast with the six districts shown in Table 58, six other judicial districts encompassing 59% of the sampled population of 4.3 million residents consistently have significantly fewer domestic violence and abuse cases than the state average.
-The numbers are shown in Table 64 and, as of 2007, in another year the Thirteenth Judicial District is likely to lose this distinction.
+In stark contrast with the seven districts shown in Table 64, five other judicial districts encompassing 57% of the sampled population of 4.4 million residents consistently had significantly fewer domestic violence and abuse cases than the state average during the sampling period from 1999 to 2009.
+The numbers are shown in Table 67.

 Judicial district